 By Teachers, For Teachers

-Are you on Twitter?
+Are you using Twitter in the classroom?
 You should be.

 I joined Twitter to find a new way to connect with my students.
 Since “all the kids were using it,” I thought that if I set up a professional account then I could just use it to share additional information with them.
 However, I realized that there’s a lot more than just teens on this platform.
 Within a few days I was following Mark Cuban, the Pope, Margaret Atwood, a variety of top-tier news sources, and lots and lots of other teachers.